MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 The IntelliCode extension may periodically ask the developer to complete a survey, which again is anonymized.
 Users can sign up for news and a future private preview, but are not currently required to do so to use the experimental extension.

 Future features may require access to a service, which will require sign-up.
-We'll publish more details when those features are ready for preview.
+We'll publish more details when those features are ready for private preview.